MuizMohamad/euclidean-algo-step-generator/README.md

 # Extended Euclidean Algorithms Step By Step Working Generator

-Simple side-project for generating each step in extended euclidean algorithm since doing the algorithm by hand is quite repetitive
+Simple side-project for generating each step in extended euclidean algorithm since doing the algorithm by hand is quite repetitive.

 How to use: